1 What is One Public Estate?

 2 Projects

-In January 2017 the One Public Estate West Sussex Partnership joined the national OPE programme.
-We have been awarded revenue support grant funding of £640,000 to enable feasibility work to take place across five projects:
+In January 2017 the One Public Estate (OPE) West Sussex Partnership joined the national OPE programme.
+Since then, the partnership has been awarded revenue support grant funding of £945,000 to enable feasibility work to take place across five projects:

 - Crawley: This project is being delivered via the Crawley Growth Programme and aims to achieve the economic growth outcomes agreed in the Crawley Growth Deal.
 The County Buildings site redevelopment will contribute towards the delivery of much needed new Grade A office spaces, new town centre homes, new retail investment and transform the business and living environment in Crawley town centre.

-- Horsham: Two projects are underway, the first of which is a new combined blue light centre to provide operational and training facilities for WSFRS and Sussex Police.
-This project will release current blue light sites to enable Horsham District Council to deliver their planned regeneration of Hurst Road.
+- Horsham: The new combined blue light centre, which provides operational and training facilities for West Sussex Fire & Rescue Service and Sussex Police, became operational in July 2023.
+This project has released the former blue light sites to enable Horsham District Council and West Sussex County Council to deliver their planned regeneration of Hurst Road in line with the Local Plan.

-- Littlehampton: This project will be delivered in two phases.
-The first phase will deliver a new tri-service blue light operational centre with accommodation for fire, police and ambulance services.
-The second phase will bring together a number of sites at Maltravers/Fitzalan Road for a new public services hub, health provision and housing.
+- Littlehampton: Studies have tested the potential to deliver a new tri-service blue light operational centre with accommodation for fire, police and ambulance services.
+Further work will test the potential to bring together a number of sites at Maltravers/Fitzalan Road for a new public services hub, health provision and housing.

 3 West Sussex Fire & Rescue